yashwanthbabu/Django-BlogAsh/README.md

 * HOME - which will redirects to the /blog/ page.
 * RECENT ARTICLES - shows the recent blog entries in the manner of recently added.
 * MONTHLY ARCHIVES - shows the blog entries of the particular month and
 * USER LOGIN - user can login through social authentication.
-This one is not yet completed still working on it.
+Instead of having the registration form, the user can register and login using Facebook, Twitter and LinkedIn

+  This UserLogin has been done with the django-social_auth libray.
+Here is the documentation: http://django-social-auth.readthedocs.org/en/latest/

+  - social plugins to follow the social accounts of the organization by the user.

+  - For each and every post you can see the facebook like, share and tweet option.
+By this the user can share the particular post for his social account.

 If you are a Admin user and you are already logged in, then the links of Admin, Add Post and Add Comment will be appeared at the Top-Left of the /blog/ page.By this you can directly redirect to the adming to add posts and comments.